 » Specified extended run hours of energy-efficient LEDs to substantially decrease maintenance demands from lamp or ballast failures

 » Replaced all interior and exterior lamps with LEDs

 » Measured light levels pre- and post-retrofit to ensure adequate lighting for facility staff

 » Retrofitted interior T8 fixtures with LED lamps and drivers

 » Completed lighting upgrades outside of business hours to minimize disruption

-Although rooftop constraints included significant shading from the south, our plan required fewer solar panels for greater design flexibility to avoid the shading issues.
+Although rooftop constraints included significant shading from the south, our plan required fewer commercial solar panels for greater design flexibility to avoid the shading issues.

-» Implemented a 170kW rooftop array, 15% smaller than what would have been required by the 200kW+ plans suggested by competing solar services
+» Implemented a 170kW rooftop array, 15% smaller than what would have been required by the 200kW+ plans suggested by competing commercial solar services

-» Reduced panel count by 108, freeing up over 3000 square feet of rooftop area that didn’t have to be used for the solar array
+» Reduced panel count by 108, freeing up over 3000 square feet of rooftop area that didn’t have to be used for the solar panel array

 » Monitoring ensures performance meets modeled expectations, regardless of how sunny or cloudy it may be